mjbroekman/BattleTech/Guides/Career_Scoring.md

 * Maximum value: 1.00

 This is a DIRECT Multiplier and not 'bonus' points on top of the regular points.
 This means that, for example the Mech Weight Class Completion category will grant you 10,000 points per completed weight class at "maximum" difficulty but only 5,000 points per weight class at minimum difficulty.

+# DSM Note (Update 1.6 / 1.6.2)
+Career-mode games that were started BEFORE update 1.6 do NOT have values associated with the difficulty settings and, _as a result_, **DO NOT REFLECT THE ACTUAL Difficulty Score Multiplier of the settings**.
+To take full advantage of the DSM values, you need to start a new career.

+Update 1.6.2 changed the minimum possible DSM from 0.50 to 0.05 which means that games started prior to update 1.6 will have their DSM set to 0.05 and scores will be modified accordingly.

 ## Difficulty settings
 * Ironman Mode